bnb-chain/bnb-chain.github.io/docs/BSCexplorers.md

 hide_table_of_contents: false
 ---

-# BSC Explorers
+# BNB Smart Chain (BSC) Explorers

-Binance Smart Chain explorers is a graphic user interface designed to allow users to interact with the blockchain.
+BNB Smart Chain (BSC) explorers is a graphic user interface designed to allow users to interact with the blockchain.
 Through this interface, a user can browse information about blocks that have been added to the blockchain, transactions that have occurred on the blockchain, wallet balances, and information about BNB.

-Binance Smart Chain provides explorers for both it's mainnet and testnet.
+BNB Smart Chain (BSC) provides explorers for both it's mainnet and testnet.

 ### Explorers for Mainnet